The Vegan Society: History

-The Vegetarian Messenger in March, 1944.
+The Vegetarian Messenger in March 1944.
 A few months later Watson and Shrigley requested to form a sub-group of non-dairy vegetarians within the Vegetarian Society.
 There were arguments from vegetarians against the formation of a non-dairy group within its organization.
 It was considered but its trustees felt that its inclusion might not be comfortable for its vegetarian membership and it was suggested that the non-dairy vegetarians should form their own society.

-In November 1944, Watson, Elsie Shrigley, the Henderson's and others met at the Attic Club in Holborn, London to discuss the formation of The Vegan Society.
+In November 1944 a meeting on the formation of The Vegan Society was held at the Attic Club, 144 High Holborn in London.
+Those who attended were Donald Watson, Elsie Shrigley, Fay K. Henderson, Alfred Hy Haffenden, Paul Spencer and Bernard Drake, with Barbara Moore observing.
 According to Shrigley, the day of the founding meeting was "a Sunday, with sunshine and a blue sky – an auspicious day for the birth of an idealistic movement".
 During the same month, The Vegan Society published their manifesto with two aims: